dragon7-fc/misc/algorithm/LeetCode/[Hard] 4. Median of Two Sorted Arrays.md

 > 1. ($j = 0$ or $i = m$ or $\text{B}[j-1] \leq \text{A}[i])$ and \
 ($i = 0$ or $j = n$ or $\text{A}[i-1] \leq \text{B}[j])$ \
-Means ii is perfect, we can stop searching.
+Means $i$ is perfect, we can stop searching.
 1. $j > 0$ and $i < m$ and $\text{B}[j - 1] > \text{A}[i]$ \
 Means $i$ is too small, we must increase it.
 1. $i > 0$ and $j < n$ and $\text{A}[i - 1] > \text{B}[j]$ \